Mitra Jalali pushes St. Paul City Council to the left

 As a council member, Jalali took to the streets last year as part of peaceful protests demanding police reform after the death of George Floyd under the knee of a Minneapolis police officer.

-Former St. Paul Mayor and Hamline University Professor Jim Scheibel said he regularly invites Jalali to speak to his class and it's often the highlight of semester.
+Former St. Paul Mayor and Hamline University Prof. Jim Scheibel said he regularly invites Jalali to speak to his class and it's often the highlight of the semester.
 Students are drawn to both her message and her relatability, he said.

-Jalali said her challenge is to build strong working relationships with her colleagues while at the same time pushing an already progressive council even harder on issues including police reform, climate change and affordable housing.
+Jalali said her challenge is to build strong working relationships with her colleagues while pushing an already progressive council even harder on issues including police reform, climate change and affordable housing.
 After nearly two years, she said she's seeing movement in the right direction.

 This month, the city's new tenant protection ordinance — one of the strongest in the state — takes effect.
 Jalali, who made renters' rights a key campaign issue, was the ordinance's lead sponsor and most vocal champion.
 She is also part of Mayor Melvin Carter's Community-First Public Safety Commission, which is examining alternative responses to low-level police calls including noise and parking complaints.